 If you ask tech futurist Cathy Hackl if NFTs are bad for the environment, she would argue that not all NFTs and blockchains are the same.
 Thinking so is an oversimplification.
 Hackl advises fashion brands to check out ‘greener’ blockchain options like EOS, Flow, and Hedera.

 In the end, just because NFTs have been praised for eliminating some of the fashion industry’s polluting practices does not mean that they should not be held accountable.
-The good news is that the blockchain community not only acknowledges the problem, they are trying to find solutions to lessen NFTs environmental impact.
+The good news is that the blockchain community not only acknowledges the problem, but they are trying to find solutions to lessen NFTs’ environmental impact.

 In my opinion, there are two lessons to take away from this ongoing debate; one to ask yourself is whether the carbon footprint of NFTs is acceptable for what they’re worth, and two, always remember that going digital does not necessarily mean full sustainability.